minetest-mods/teleport-request/README.md

 - Create a better sound effect for teleport and apply it to all teleport methods (not just /tpc)
 - Rewrite to place all chat commands into one single command much like how /teleport works.
 - Make evade respect land: no teleporting inside land, but instead make sure player is standing on surface or in water.

+If you think something else should be added to this list, [submit an issue](https://github.com/ChaosWormz/teleport-request/issues/new).